ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/004-use-circleci-to-upgrade-app.md

 # Continuous Deployment of an application using CircleCI and Helm

 ## Introduction
 This document covers how to continuously deploy your application in the Cloud Platform.
 It is essentially a continuation of [‘Deploying an application to the Cloud Platform with Helm’](https://ministryofjustice.github.io/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy-helm/#tutorial-deploying-an-application-to-the-cloud-platform-with-helm).

-*Note: This document is specific to using [CircleCI](https://circleci.com/) as the Contionious Integration method.*
+*Note: This document is specific to using [CircleCI](https://circleci.com/) as the Continuous Integration method.*

 ### Objective
 By the end of the tutorial, you will have done the following: